In order to run a dividend calculation, you can either use a dividend calculator, access your broker account, or do this yourself.

 Dividend calculation for DPR

-You can calculate the dividend payout ratio by dividing total dividend by the net income of a company.
+You can calculate the dividend payout ratio by dividing the total dividend by the net income of a company.